Skip to content

 Manually configuring cgroup limits

 You can also manually configure a memory limit on a cgroup containing all the processes.
 For example using Systemd's resource-control.
-The disadvantage of this approach is that the individual components will contend for the same memory capacity, which may prevent Polars on-premises from gracefully handling OOM errors on the executor.
+The disadvantage of this approach is that the individual components will contend for the same memory capacity, which may prevent Polars On-Prem from gracefully handling OOM errors on the executor.